BartolomeoZisa/LLMDesignPatternRefactoring/README.md

 * Currently, only the `openai` strategy is implemented.
 * The `oolama` strategy raises `NotImplementedError`.
 * Prompt and refactoring logic rely on external modules (`PromptCreator`, `OpenAIResponse`).
+* To use openAI from command line a OPENAI_API_KEY environment variable must be set.

 ---